dr-richard-barker/GeneLabUserManual/README.md

 ### Studies Table

+Below the Pi charts is a table that lists the studies resulting from the selected filters.
+The table includes the following information for each study: OSD, Title, Assay, Organism, Tissue, and Factor.

+*Picture*

+The studies will be listed in order of OSD-# from smallest to largest, but the order can be flipped based on each information category by clicking the title of the category twice.

+*Picture*

-Finally, once a user has selected a study or multiple studies they can press the "Visualize Study" to be directed to the data visualization tools.
+Finally, once a user has selected a study or multiple studies they can press the "Visualize Study" button to be directed to the data visualization tools.

 ## Sidebar Functions

+When a user is directed to the data visualization tools a sidebar of tools is provided on the left side of the screen.

 ### Study Details button